Installation

 bundle.drop.config.js. - It can add the Metro alias automatically.

-If that automatic setup works, review the generated changes and continue.
+If the automatic setup works, review the generated diff and confirm.
+Backups are created automatically.

 If it does not work, or your app has a customized native setup, use the manual native setup instructions below.